 But also in this place, the children of the Central Highlands still maintain a passionate love for their villages, a love that clings to the thousand-year-old culture passed down by their ancestors.
 A love like the blood flowing in their veins.
 A love like the regret for what is gradually leaving.
 The young people of the Central Highlands are living in nostalgia for their stories, for their villages right in their thousand-year-old homeland...

-Over the years, working as journalists in the Central Highlands, we and many colleagues have searched for and written about the cultural heritage of ethnic groups, explained the living space, the village-forest institution, the chain of agricultural rituals, the chain of life-cycle rituals; analyzed the source of cultural "genes"; told stories about villages, honored folk artisans, the "living treasures" of the great forest.
+Over the years, working as journalists in the Central Highlands, we and many colleagues have searched for and written about the cultural heritage of ethnic groups, explained the living space, the village-forest institution, the chain of agricultural rituals, the chain of life cycle rituals; analyzed the source of cultural "genes"; told stories about villages, honored folk artisans, the "living treasures" of the great forest.

 Journalists are not researchers, not experts in the field of culture, but journalists have the advantage of being witnesses.
 Sometimes, it is just simple things.
-Looking at the feet covered in basalt soil.
+Looking at the feet covered with basalt soil.
 Listening to the voice of a village elder telling a story.
 Hearing the crackling sound of firewood in a corner of a stilt house in a remote village or the sound of a bamboo instrument echoing in the night, the chirping of a mountain bird in the forest...
 A flower whose name we do not know blooming in a strange land.
 A river we wade across for the first time.
-A relic, a famous place, a folk story, an ancient song...
+A relic, a famous place, a folk tale, an ancient song...

 Just like that, but those are the differences, the differences that create identity.
 The identity of life will create the appeal of journalistic works.
 Journalists will come and go.
 Come and feel and be excited by the experiences and discoveries .
 Familiar things and strange things.
 And if we feel more deeply, we will find strange even the things that seem very familiar.